Modern History / British Conquest of India

 - On 23rd June, 1757, the battle of Plassey was fought between Bengal and the British, which was led by Col. Watson and Robert

 Clive.
-British had a secret treaty with the Mir Jafar, the Senapati of Bengal.
+British had a secret treaty with Mir Jafar, a military commander of Bengal.
 The battle was fought for the namesake.
 It was not a kind of

 war but was a conspiracy.
 Siraj-ud-Daulah was executed.
 Robert Clive was made as the Governor of Fort William.